studentkittens/lncs-pandoc/paper.md

 proc  root  run  sbin	srv  sys  tmp  usr  var
 ```

-A related usecase: third party applications that cannot be trusted can be easily
+A related use-case: third party applications that cannot be trusted can be easily
 executed inside a container.
 If they decide to do malicious actions the host
 system cannot be compromised.
 An usage of this principle would be running a
 browser inside of a ``Docker`` container to visit potentially unsafe websites